• Home

 Champagne Pools on Fraser Island – Pop the Bubbly and Pack a Picnic Lunch

-January 7, 2021 by Rusty
+January 7, 2021 by Ursula Boston

 Popular spot for sun baking, snorkelling & swimming

-View from the boardwalk above champagne Pools
+View from the board-walk above champagne Pools

 Champagne Pools is a must see for anyone visiting Fraser Island.
 It is popular with backpackers who love to sun bake and swim.
-While full of fun for families who like to snorkel in shallow waters with the kids.

 Many European tourists visit and love this little spot and some like to sun bake topless to add to their golden tans.